wfp/designsystem/docs/component-0-header.md

   <p>You can also set header component to stay fixed to the top of your page, by adding <code>wfp-header-spacer--narrow</code> class to your <code>body</code> tag (for extra spacing), and class <code>fixed</code> to <code>header-int</code> element.</p>
 </div>

-To ensure the navigation works correctly, download and add the following Javascript library to the bottom of your page, before the closing `body` tag.
+To ensure the navigation works correctly, include our fork of `responsive-nav` library to the bottom of your page, before the closing `body` tag.
+You can load it locally, from WFP UI `dist` directory, or from our CDN:

 {% highlight html %}
-<script src="/js/lib/responsive-nav.min.js"></script>
+<script src="http://cdn.wfp.org/libraries/wfpui/v0.7.1/js/responsive-nav.min.js" defer></script>
 <script>
   var nav = responsiveNav("#js-nav", {
-    customToggle: "js-nav-trigger",
+    customToggle: "js-nav-trigger", // menu toggle
-    navClass: "header--menu",
+    navClass: "header--menu", // menu class
     openPos: "fixed", // `absolute`, or `fixed`
     closedPos: "static"
   });